 Do a Weekly Paw Check

-It’s a good idea to get in the habit of looking at each paw weekly.
+It's a good idea to get in the habit of looking at each paw weekly.
 You can do this while giving your pet a foot massage.
-This is excellent preventative paw care.
+This is excellent preventative paw care for dogs.

 Pet's Healthy Paws - Cats